8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 |40  |39      |1        |40          |
 |50  |49      |1        |50          |

 That's not bad.
 Double your money from day 1 to day 2.
-On day 3, the increase is only 50 percent, though.
+However, on day 3, the increase is only 50 percent.
 On day 4, the increase is 30 percent.
 On day 5, it's 25 percent.
 On day 6, it's 20 percent.
 Day 7, it's 16.
 When you have no money and are thinking 1 day at a time, every bit feels like a million.

 Humans tend to have a difficult time thinking long-term and exponentially.
 We're much better at short-term and linear.